home pics archive about

 1 comment

-Dr. Moonlight responded:
+Dr. Moonlight interjected:

 Hey!
 I ate at that very location of Lori's Diner!
 It was really tasty.
 Next time you're in the Haight, you should make a point to find a little brewpub called Magnolia.
 They have many, many tasty beers, and they keep at least three or four of them in casks at any given time.
 The waitstaff is friendly and helpful, unless someone in your party makes the mistake of trying to order a Miller Light.